Six Key Steps to a Succcessful Energy Hedging Program

 5. Execution of Hedging Transactions

-Once the previous steps have been addressed, it's time to execuite the initial hedging transactions.
+Once the previous steps have been addressed, it's time to execute the initial hedging transactions.
 For most companies, execution and management of hedges should be a dynamic process, as opposed to a static process.
 As such, existing and potential hedges should be constantly analyzed (i.e. weekly or monthly) to ensure that the company's positions are within the guidelines of the policy and are highly likely to allow the company to meet it's goals and objectives.
-In addition, the portfiolio should be optimized, to reduce risk and/or improve pricing, if and/or when market conditions allow.
+In addition, the portfolio should be optimized, to reduce risk and/or improve pricing, if and/or when market conditions allow.

 6. Monitoring, Analyzing and Reporting Risk